A Journey in Conservation: Basketry

 However, some objects may be broken or torn and require more intensive treatment.
 The severity of damage can vary.
 For example, minor breakage such as a small tear in the middle of a basket weave is not likely to weaken the structure enough to cause further damage.
 Some breakage can even be natural stress-relief from changing environmental conditions such as fluctuating relative humidity.

-Significant breakage can weaken the structural stability of the basket or result in loss.
+Significant breakage can weaken the structural stability or result in loss of the basket.
 For example, multiple breaks along the rim may leave the rim sagging, which then puts stress on the weave of the basket, and may lead to severe warping in the future.

-To consolidate and repair more severe damage, I am using a Wheat Starch paste as an adhesive.
+To consolidate and repair more severe damage, I use a wheat starch paste as an adhesive.
 This method of treatment is recommended by the Canadian Conservation Institute (CCI) for use with paper artifacts (both basketry and paper are cellulose-based).
 Wheat starch paste is chemically inert and stable, as well as strong, workable, and adaptable.
-Once prepared, it can be watered-down without losing strength or applied as a relatively thick gel.
+Once prepared it can be watered-down without losing strength, or applied as a relatively thick gel.

 Once treatment is complete, the baskets are wrapped in acid-free tissue paper and placed in archival-quality boxes.
 This protects them from dust, as well as light.
 Light and UV rays fade colours of both wood and paint.
 Baskets in storage should also be kept at a consistent temperature (below 25oC is best) and relative humidity (RH).
 Fluctuating RH can lead to splitting, and prolonged periods of high RH can cause mould.

 It is important to consider all these factors before treatment in order to make an informed decision.
 Any work that you do not feel comfortable completing yourself should be completed by a professional conservator.